Marci599/sprite-rips-to-mm-sprite-resources/README.md

 Created by Marci599 for Mario Multiverse (created by neoarc)

 This tool can be used to automatically generate spritesheet resources from individual recorded frames.
+Let's say you want to use sprites from existing 3D games (like NSMBWii or NSMBU), or if you want to implement your own 3D renders into MM, this tool can significantly speed up the implementation process.

 Download latest version here: [Releases](https://github.com/Marci599/sprite-rips-to-mm-sprite-resources/releases)